-How to Create Click-to-Messenger Ads to Drive Traffic to Your BotBOJANA VOJNOVIĆ
+How to create Click-to-Messenger Ads to drive traffic to your bot

 If your brand has a great Messenger bot, you’ve already laid the groundwork for these meaningful conversations.
 But how do you “spark” them?
 How do you get them started?
 What tools can you use to bring new users to your bot, so it can engage them and drive conversions?

 Though there’s more than one way, running click-to-Messenger ads on Facebook is your best option for fast, effective results.

 Click-to-Messenger ads can be placed wherever any other type of Facebook ad can appear, including News Feeds, columns, Stories, and even on Instagram.
 When a user clicks the ad, they’ll be redirected from the Facebook or Instagram app to the Messenger app.
 They’ll be brought directly to a conversation with your brand, which your bot will immediately initiate.

 How to set up click-to-Messenger ads for your Chatfuel bot

 If you’ve already created your click-to-Messenger ad in Facebook, skip to the next section.
 If not, follow these instructions to set up the ad in Facebook Ads Manager:

 - Choose the Messages objective for your new ad.
 Give it a name too, so you can easily find it in Chatfuel later.

 - Choose Messenger under Message Destination, and keep Click to Messengerselected in the drop-down.